Fossil fuel power station: Particulate matter

-The baghouse has a fine filter that collects the ash particles, electrostatic precipitators use an electric field to trap ash particles on high-voltage plates, and cyclone collectors use centrifugal force to trap particles to the walls.
-A recent study indicates that sulfur emissions from fossil fueled power stations in China may have caused a 10-year lull in global warming (1998–2008).
+The baghouse has a fine filter that collects ash particles; electrostatic precipitators use an electric field to trap ash particles on high-voltage plates; and cyclone collectors use centrifugal force to trap particles to the walls.
+A recent study indicates that sulfur emissions from fossil-fueled power stations in China may have caused a 10-year lull in global warming (1998–2008).